forthy42/net2o/wiki/get-it.md

     ./n2o cat <file>.v2o
     ./n2o dec <file>.v2o

-If you have installed it on two computers, you can chat with yourself:
+You can chat with your two ids:

-    ./n2o chat @<yourself>
+    ./n2o chat @<id>

-on both computers.
+on two computers or terminals.